erwanM974/hibou_efm/README.md

 )
 ```

-And we analyse a multi-trace specified by the following .htf file (in "examples" folder).
+And we analyse a multi-trace specified by the following .hxtf file (in "examples" folder).
 Let us remark the notation
 for specifying concrete message parameters.

 ```